PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### `adroit-h11g1`

-This node has 4 NVIDIA V100 GPUs with 16 GB of memory each.
-[V100](https://www.techpowerup.com/gpu-specs/tesla-v100-pcie-16-gb.c2957)
+This node has 4 NVIDIA V100 GPUs with 32 GB of memory each.
+See the specs for the [V100](https://www.techpowerup.com/gpu-specs/tesla-v100-pcie-16-gb.c2957) or consider buying on [Amazon](https://www.amazon.com/NVIDIA-Tesla-Volta-Accelerator-Graphics/dp/B07JVNHFFX/ref=sr_1_2?keywords=nvidia+v100&qid=1572464893&sr=8-2).

-Add this line to your Slurm script to use a V100 GPU:
+Add this line to your Slurm script to use a V100 GPUs:

 ```
 #SBATCH --gres=gpu:tesla_v100:1